jadecobra/python_tdd_exercises/source/classes.rst

    a_set = set
    a_dictionary = dict

-and the terminal updates to show all tests passed
+and the terminal shows all tests passed

 How to define a Class with methods
 ----------------------------------